DeadlyArtist/MinecraftProgression/README.md

 *Ghast Tear*: Upgrade your helmet to gain lava vision.
 This is useful for quickly farming a lot of ancient debris.
 *Carved Pumpkin*: Upgrade your helmet to not draw enderman aggro from staring.
 *Mechanical Boots*: Upgrade your boots to enjoy a step assist.
 *Ring of Attraction*: Upgrade your chestplate to passively pull in all nearby items.
+This greatly helps with fishing in lava.
 *Dream Catcher*: Upgrade your chestplate to gain Insomnia Immunity.
 *White Banner*: Upgrade your chestplate to gain Bad Omen Immunity.
 *Ocean's Grace*: Upgrade your helmet to gain Mining Fatigue Immunity.
 *Silent Heart*: Upgrade your helmet to gain Darkness Immunity, and your boots to become Silent.
 *Anchor*: Upgrade your chestplate to gain Levitation Immunity.
+*Fishing*: Some upgrades and gourmet foods can only be found by fishing in the lava or the void.

 ### Resources
 *Ancient Debris*: You now need at least a titan pickaxe to mine them.
 Using a diamond pickaxe will not work.
 *Evergloom*: Can be found whereever sculk can be found (such as in ancient cities).
+It is recommended to install a mod like [Explorer's Compass](https://www.curseforge.com/minecraft/mc-mods/explorers-compass) to find ancient cities.
 *Verum Ore*: Look below the end islands to find them.
 *Stellar Shards*: They spawn in geodes that are exclusive to the end.